-1. Current grade in Social Studies course:
+2. Current Grade in Social Studies Course:

-- a.
-If student is currently in a social studies honors course, s/he should have earned an 85% average at the time of scheduling. - b.
-If student is currently in a core level social studies course, s/he should have earned a 90% at the time of scheduling.
+If student is currently in a social studies honors course, s/he should have earned an 85% average at the time of scheduling.

+If student is currently in a core level social studies course, s/he should have earned a 90% at the time of scheduling; or